Dimensionality Reduction: PCA and NMF

 - We may be interested in how those different runs varied, and how each factor relates to one another

-- Plotting a compressed version of that data can indicate when an anomolous change is present
+- Plotting a compressed version of that data can indicate when an anomalous change is present

 Mutational processes

-- Anytime multiple contributory factors give rise to a phenomena, matrix factorization can separate them out
+- Anytime multiple contributory factors give rise to a phenomenon, matrix factorization can separate them out

 - Will talk about this in greater detail